 Choose Your Grommet Type

-For this method, use enough loops to adequately support the weight of the drapes.
+Make your own curtains using this easy loop design.
+Use enough loops to adequately support the weight of the drapes.
 Remember to allow for the height of the loops in the total length of the finished drapes.
 To make each loop, sew a fabric tube twice the loop length plus ½ inch.
 Turn tube right side out, center the seam, and press flat.
-Fold in half to make a loop, and baste the raw edges to the top of the drapery panel, between the fabric and drapery lining.
+Fold in half to make a loop, and baste the raw edges to the top of the drapery panel, between the fabric and curtain lining.

-- Decorator fabric (determine amount in "Calculating Fabric Yardage")
+- Decorator fabric (determine the amount in "Calculating Fabric Yardage")

-- Lining fabric (determine amount in "Calculating Lining Yardage")
+- Lining fabric (determine the amount in "Calculating Lining Yardage")

 - Curtain rod (no larger than 1 3/8-inch diameter)